 Standardised communications smooth volatile demand and distribution

-Watch the live on demand session from the Automotive Logistics & Supply Chain Live event, where Robert Cameron, Head of VDA Logistics and Production Department and Chairman of Odette International explains how automotive supply chains could respond more quickly to the volatile powertrain mix in today's car production if outbound communication was more standardised.
+Standardising communications between OEMs and tier one and two suppliers offers novel possibilities to smooth out the volatile conditions that modern automotive logistics has to contend with.
+According to Robert Cameron, Head of VDA Logistics and Production Department and Chairman of Odette International, automotive supply chains could respond more quickly to the volatile powertrain mix in today’s car production and the flexibility that is required since Covid-19, if outbound communication was more standardised.

 Cameron was part of a panel on finished vehicle logistics collaboration at the last Automotive Logistics and Supply Chain Live conference, discussing the work Odette International is doing with ECG (the Association of European Vehicle Logistics) and the major carmakers in Europe to further digitalisation and standardisation in FVL communications.